VersionLens/loops-python-unofficial/README.md

 #### Response

-This method will return a list of mailing list objects containing `id` and `name` attributes.
+This method will return a list of mailing list objects containing `id`, `name` and `isPublic` attributes.

 If your account has no mailing lists, an empty list will be returned.